k-gruenberg/SimplyMail/README.md

 # SimplyMail (WIP)

 Simply a Swift library providing IMAP and SMTP client functionality for your iOS app, simply that.
 Works by simply wrapping existing Rust libraries.

+First trying to find a working IMAP library for Swift (and not finding one) and then trying to import foreign language frameworks are all a real PITA.
+This Swift package is trying to save you!

 ## Acknowledgements